Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 Finally, collaboration also becomes more difficult in a monolithic system.
 Since no one is familiar with the entire codebase, it takes more people and more time to complete data-related tasks.
 This affects time to market for new products and features -- which impacts the company’s bottom line.

+### What is a data product?

+A data product is a useful information asset, accessed by a clearly defined interface, with an expectation of timeliness and correctness by the consumer.
+Teams build and maintain data products using processes and technologies that they are responsible for, though they could be supported by other platform-oriented teams.

+In the context of this guide, the data products created will be a set of tables in Snowflake organized as a [star schema](https://en.wikipedia.org/wiki/Star_schema).
+Snowflake and dbt Cloud can also be used together to build flat and wide tables, and [data vaults](https://en.wikipedia.org/wiki/Data_vault_modeling).

 ### What this guide covers

 In this guide you will learn how to use dbt Cloud and Snowflake together to build **data products** that are: